And for those of you tuning in, expecting to hear Rush today, Rush is recovering from a coal and he'll be in tomorrow.

 I have to explain to her other such abominable things that you can't imagine.

-And he'll say, Well, I used to talk to the mailman.
+And he'll say, well, I used to talk to the mailman.

 That's all that they had.

-You know, there was no federal income tax.
+There was no federal income tax.

-There was not Social Security, there was not this rule, that rule.
+There was not this rule, that rule.

-And you know, another thing that people forget that I did not bring up because uh heck we just don't have plenty enough time for, and that is another thing, another fault of the great gen the so-called greatest generation, is that in trying to give their children,
+And, you know, another thing that people forget that I did not bring up because, heck, we just don't have enough time for it.

-namely the baby boomers, to give their children what their parents could not give them, they wound up not giving their children what their parents did give them.
+And that is another thing, another fault of the so-called greatest generation is that in trying to give their children, namely the baby boomers, to give their children what their parents could not give them, they wound up not giving their children what their parents did give them.

-Things like self-respect, hard work, uh saving for a rainy day, and all of those great attributes, human attributes that made for us be a great country that the greatest generation did not pass on to their children those values, at least in great numbers, and this is why we face many of the problems that we face today.
+Things like self-respect, hard work, saving for a rainy day, and all of those great attributes, human attributes that made for us to be a great country.

 We'll be back with your calls after this.